-The 2023-24 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 6.20%.
+The 2023-24 performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 6.34%.
 However, 2023/24 continues to trend consistently lower than sick rates in 2022/23.
-Four of our hospitals (Burnaby, Delta and Langley Memorial) are demonstrating sick time rates meeting the target of 5.8%.
+With the exception of 2023/24 FP10 and FP11, all periods demonstrate lower sick rates than the previous year.
+Delta hospital is demonstrating sick time rate meeting the target of 5.8%, with Burnaby Hospital and Peace Arch Hospitals both under